DrewThomasCorps/binary-calculator/README.md

 ##### Multiplication Button:  *
 ##### Division Button:  /
 Use the Two Number Operation buttons to perform arithmetic operations on two binary integers.
-Using the number buttons, a user enters the number '101'.
+Using the number buttons, a user enters the number for example '101'.
 Next the user presses a Two Number Operation button, for instance '+'.
-Finally, the user enters the second number '1011' and presses the '=' operator to perform addition.
+Then, the user enters the second number for example '1011' and finally presses the '=' operator to perform addition.
 The result of the addition '10000' is displayed in the result label.

 <strong>Input First Number</strong><br>